 The adventure begins with the rule of the lottery, known from the Andor series - in some board game groups, probably several times because of the comparatively hard start.

 Andor success story: persistence instead of surprises

-Michael Menzel also maintains the basic gameplay The Legends of Andor - Part III: The Last Hope fixed.
-True to the motto “Never change a winning team”, it is the heroes they have come to love who have to endure numerous adventures in a familiar way.
-A noticeably exciting play element is the so-called baggage train, which can always be found along the Zwergenstrasse.
-Instead of the safe castle, players find shelter in a mobile war camp that is tied to the baggage train.
-As the game progresses, players will encounter new game components such as creatures or the bridge part.
-Anyone who does not “spoil” the legend cards in advance when unpacking the game material retains the fictional character of The Legends of Andor Part III: The Last Hope and thus one of the greatest strengths of this adventure board game.
+Michael Menzel also maintains the basic gameplay The Legends of Andor - Part III: The Last Hope Celebration.
+True to the motto "Never change a winning team", it is the heroes you have come to love who have to survive numerous adventures in the well-known way.
+A particularly exciting game element is the so-called supply wagon, which can always be found along the dwarf road.
+Instead of the safe castle, players will find protection in a mobile war camp tied to the supply wagon.
+As the game progresses, players then encounter new game components such as creatures or the bridge part.
+If you don't "spoil" the legend cards beforehand when unpacking the game material, you retain the novel character of The Legends of Andor Part III: The Last Hope and thus one of the greatest strengths of this adventure board game.

 As in a good book, additional elements are gradually introduced into the game that make life easier for the heroes, but sometimes also make it extremely difficult.
 By looking at the double-sided game board, players get an impression of the extensive challenges that await them in the course of the games.
 Heroes who thoughtlessly plunge into adventures plunge into their doom.
 The fact that a hero dies in the hands of a player is more common than many a bold knight would like. at The Legends of Andor - Part III: The Last Hope Heroes are only heroic if the moves are cleverly planned in advance.